D3lt4lph4/papers/docs/imagedetection/rfcn.md

 ## Brief

-This network uses a two-stage object detection strategy, with first the region proposal and second the region classification.
+This network uses a two-stage object detection strategy, with first the region proposal network and second the region classification.
 According to the paper, they can go 2.5 to 20 times faster than a Faster R-CNN with the ResNet-101 and get results of 83,6% of mAP on the PASCAL VOC 2007 and 82,0% on the 2012.
-The improvement in speed coming from a change in the classification when compared with the Faster R-CNN network.

 ## How Does It Work

-As said before, the architecture of the network is kind of the same as the architecture of the Faster R-CNN and can be split in two parts.
+The architecture of the network is kind of the same as the architecture of the Faster R-CNN and can be split in two parts.
 The image below (taken from the article) shows the architecture of the network with the two parts:

 ![Network architecture](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imagedetection/rfcn/network.jpg "R-FCN")